rajinambirajan/Call-Center-Report/README.md

+# Sales Dashboard – My First Excel Project
-# Call-Center-Report
+# Objective:
-An interactive dashboard built using Excel Pivot Tables and Charts.
-This project focuses on summarizing and visualizing data to gain clear business insights.
-Great starting point for beginners in data analysis.
+To analyze and visualize sales data using Excel.
+This dashboard helps in understanding total sales, product-wise performance, regional trends, and other key business insights using Pivot Tables and Charts.